squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 Macros
 ------

-:gdef:`Macros <macro>` are a special built-in *probabilistic* functions defined by recurence over the execution trace (i.e. the :g:`timestamp` type).
+:gdef:`Macros <macro>` are special built-in *probabilistic* functions defined by induction over the execution trace (i.e. the :g:`timestamp` type).
 Applied macros can occur in terms as follows: